Skip to main content

 Overview

 Probase tracks all customer payments, whether they’re made online through Stripe or offline through cash, check, or other methods.
+Payments are always recorded against a specific invoice.

 Online payments through Stripe